Useful Notes: Prehistoric Life - Other Extinct Creatures

 - Triassic and Jurassic sharks were still primitive, but with a more modern look.
 One of the most common was Hybodus, whose shape recalls a typical predatory shark but with small horns on its head.
 Other relatives became flatter and similar to a ray: Ptychodus is one example.
 If we imagine to swim in Cretaceous waters, however, we'll see sharks virtually identical to the modern ones.
 Cretoxyrhina (nicknamed "the Ginsu Shark") was very similar to a great white shark.
 It was one of the top predators of the Late Cretaceous North American inland sea, in competition with mosasaurs, plesiosaurs, and the bony fish Xiphactinus.
 But we could also encounter another kind of fish which little resembles a shark, but technically is a true shark: ray and skates.
 They appeared in the same time of the commonly intended "sharks", and also little changed their anatomy during the times.

 - It's usually accepted that the biggest / most spectacular prehistoric animals lived in the Dinosaur Age: well, sharks are a notable exception.
 The biggest known predatory shark ever lived just a few million years ago, at the time of the first hominids!
 Obviously, this animal is often shown in documentary media: for example, its open jaws are often depicted with some people inside to show how immense they are.
 Recently, this animal has fascinated even the Fiction World, to the point Megalodon has become a trope on its own.
 But wait: Megalodon (literally "big tooth") is not the name of its genus: it's that of its species.
 The full scientific name is Carcharodon megalodon or Carcharocles megalodon. note .
 Like the most impressive extinct beasts, the megalodon is often victim of sensationalism.
-Some sources describe it 30 m long, like a blue whale; actually it was half this length, and the same size of the biggest modern shark, the filter-feeder whale shark.
+Some sources describe it 30 m long, like a blue whale; actually it was only slightly over half this length.
 Still, it remains the biggest known fish and largest and most successful (with a tenure of 20 million years, when most last just one) apex predator ever.
-It could have been a specialist whale hunter, and its bite marks have been found in whale skeletons: but could also have fed on smaller preys, too.
+It could have been a specialist whale hunter, and its bite marks have been found in whale skeletons: but could also have fed on smaller prey, too.
 We don't know why it went extinct; maybe because of climatic changes that deprived it of its main food source, in particular the closing of the Central American Seaway, which was an important hunting and migration area.
 One final note about Megalodon; it was so successful it held back the evolution of whales, which underwent a third explosion in diversity right after its extinction (therefore, the theory orcas outcompeted the shark is highly unlikely).

 - The Devonian is rightly called "the Fish Age".
 Almost every main fish group was present in Devonian waters: lobe-finned fish, ray-finned fish, cartilaginous fish, acanthodians, and several jawless fish (see further).
 But the perhaps most typical Devonian fish group is another: the placoderms.
 Their name means "skin with plates", and are nicknamed "armored fish"; their scales were notably thick and broad and covered their forebody like a true armor.
 However, this armor was still flexible and didn't make a "shell", making these fish more agile than their armored predecessors "ostracoderms"; unlike the latter, they were active predators.
 There were two main placoderm groups: antiarchs and arthrodires.
 The former had bizarre pectoral fins more similar to crustacean legs than fins, and lived near the bottom of the seas: Bothriolepis is the most known example.
 The latter had strange scissor-like teeth for cutting meat, and probably lived in more open waters.
 Ex.
 Coccosteus.
 There is a curious thing about the evolutionary origin of jaws and teeth: the former arose from the first pair of gills of the earliest jawless fish; while the teeth had the same origin of scales.
 After all, modern sharks still have enamel-covered scales on their body, the same shape of their teeth (only smaller). note In a sense, you could even say teeth are the only fish scales we human still preserve.

 - Most placoderms were small.
 But Dunkleosteus makes a real exception.
 30 ft long, the size of an orca it was only outmatched by its larger but gentler cousin Titanichthys and an obscure chimera known as Parahelicoprion for the title of largest animal in the Paleozoic.
 It was the same shape of the Coccosteus above, with the same kind of armor and the same strange scissor-like teeth.
 It was evidently the top predator of its time (Devonian), able to chop up even the toughest preys.
 In older sources it is called Dinichthys ("terrible fish"); the much less awesome name "Dunkleosteus" means "Dunkle's bone".
 Despite its impressiveness, Dunkleosteus has not gained much attention outside paleo books; in Walking With Monsters it appears as one of the "monsters" encountered by Nigel Marven during his time-travel, and to fit better the role is portrayed overscary, with cat eyes, blood-red color, and unproven cannibalistic attitudes.

 - Welcome to the Aspis family.
 Most "ostracoderms" ("shelled skin") have this suffix.
 Despite this, they don't make a real fish group: every armored fish devoid of jaws is traditionally called with this name, but they are actually distinct lineages, some closer to jawed fish than to other ostracoderms.
 Compared with placoderms, ostracoderms' armor was more complete, covering the whole body, and formed a true shell at the head level.
 Despite their Badass look they were very harmless creatures; their size was from a thumbnail up to a human hand, and with their tiny mouths they could only have feed on tiny food items like algae, small invertebrates etc. They often fell victim to predators like the sea scorpions, cephalopods and jawed fish that were strong enough to go through their thick armored skin.
 One successful ostracoderm lineage is the osteostracans, whose prototype is the flat-headed Cephalaspis.
 Another is the anaspids, more streamlined and with a lighter armor.
 The heterostracans had long snouts; Pteraspis is their prototype.
 Finally, the thelodonts, which where the most closely related with jawed fish (and maybe their ancestors).